Pierre Mauroy

-Pierre Mauroy ([pjɛʁ moʁwa]; 5 July 1928 – 7 June 2013) was a French Socialist politician who was Prime Minister of France from 1981 to 1984 under President François Mitterrand.
-Mauroy also served as Mayor of Lille from 1973 to 2001.
-At the time of his death Mauroy was the emeritus mayor of the city of Lille.
-He died from complications of lung cancer on 7 June 2013 at the age of 84.
-He is the namesake of Lille's new stadium, Stade Pierre-Mauroy.
+Pierre Mauroy ([pjɛʁ moʁwa]; 5 July 1928 – 7 June 2013) was a French politician who was Prime Minister of France from 1981 to 1984 under President François Mitterrand.
+Mauroy also served as Mayor of Lille from 1973 to 2001 and President of the Socialist International from 1992 to 1999.
+At the time of his death, Mauroy was the emeritus mayor of the city of Lille.

 Biography

 Background

 Mauroy was born in Cartignies.
 A teacher, he led the Socialist Youth Movement and the Technical Teaching Union in the 1950s.
 He became a leading figure in the Socialist federation of Nord département, which was among the third biggest of the French Section of the Workers' International (SFIO) party and climbed quickly in the party.
 In 1966, he became the second most powerful person of the party behind the secretary general, Guy Mollet.
 Nevertheless, when Mollet resigned as leader in 1969, Alain Savary was chosen to succeed him.